 Wrongful Death Lawsuits Only Apply to Medical Malpractice

 It’s true that many wrongful death lawsuits result from medical malpractice.
 Patients can suffer fatal injuries if doctors or other medical professionals are negligent during treatment.
-However, several other accidents can cause a wrongful death, such as vehicle accidents, defective products and slip and fall accidents.
+However, there are other ways a wrongful death can occur, such as vehicle accidents, defective products and slip and fall accidents.

 Medical and Funeral Expenses Are the Only Damages Available

 Medical and funeral expenses are one of the common damages available in wrongful death cases.
 However, they might not be the only damages your family is entitled to.
 You may also receive compensation for lost income, mental anguish, loss of companionship, and loss of benefits.